javaee-samples/javaee7-samples/README.md

 This workspace consists of Java EE 7 Samples.
 They are categorized in different directories, one for each JSR.

+I don't plan to write any formal documentation, read the code.
+[Java EE 7 Essentials](http://www.amazon.com/Java-EE-Essentials-Arun-Gupta/dp/1449370179/) refer to some of these samples and provide an extensive explanation.
+However if you are interested in adding javadocs, send a pull request.

 ## How to run ? ##

 ### How I run them ? ###

-1. Open the sample in NetBeans 7.4 beta+ (Download from http://bits.netbeans.org/dev/nightly/latest)
+1. Open the sample in [NetBeans 7.4 nightly](http://bits.netbeans.org/dev/nightly/latest)
 2. Click on "Run" (sample is built and deployed on GlassFish 4, main page shows up)
 3. Main page provides feature name, how to run the sample, and displays the output